prabin172/DA_GestureRecognition-clean/paper/paper_results.md

 ## R5 — From recognition to control (C6)

 The abstract controller (12-step Sequential Control Task, held-out posteriors, confidence-reject safety layer, asymmetric cost) turns the compressed accuracy differences into task-level ones.
-The System Input assignment (two Safety-Critical States, five Routine States) is hypothetical, not a recorded gesture set — real gestures are relabeled onto it by recognition reliability, not semantics (Methods §8).
-A controller has design knobs (System Input assignment, error-cost model, operating threshold), so rather than rest on one configuration we probe the method ordering across three robustness locks (Methods §8.1).
+The System Input assignment (two Safety-Critical States, five Routine States) is hypothetical, not a recorded gesture set — real gestures are relabeled onto it, and deliberately not by any property that could be seen as tuned to a preferred outcome (Methods §8).
+A controller has design knobs (System Input assignment, error-cost model, operating threshold); rather than freeze any of them at one defensible-looking value, we probe all three simultaneously with a single Monte Carlo protocol: **120 independently, uniformly-randomly drawn 7-gesture System Input assignments**, each evaluated with **1000 Monte Carlo task-execution trials per (assignment, method, k, τ/C_crit) cell**.
+No assignment is chosen by any property of the recognizer (e.g. per-gesture recall) — every assignment is a fresh unweighted random draw of 7 of the 22 recorded gestures, so no lock's finding can be attributed to a favorably- or unfavorably-picked task design.
+Three locks apply this same randomized-assignment protocol to three different design knobs:

-**Lock 1 — randomized System Input assignment (kills "you cherry-picked the states").** We resample the 7-gesture→primitive mapping 120 times at random and report the distribution of task success.
-Mean hard task-success across the 120 assignments:
+**Lock 1 — randomized assignment, base outcome model.** Mean hard task-success across the 120 assignments (1000 trials/assignment/cell):

 | condition | scratch | mae | supMAE | supLP120 | supcon |
 |---|---|---|---|---|---|